34 years Camping Chavez in Tulum – 20th of April 2019

 Beautiful beach Playa Xcalacoco just North of Playa del Carmen

-Xcalacoco Beach is a well-kept public beach, used and visited by locals & residents of the surrounding communities of Lol Tun, Privanza del Mar, Lol Ka Tun etc. Xcalacoco is located between two hotels, Le Reve Hotel & Spa, a small boutique hotel and the Azul Fives Resort.
+Xcalacoco Beach is a well-kept public beach, used and visited by locals & residents of the surrounding communities of Lol Tun, Privanza del Mar, Lol Ka Tun, etc. Xcalacoco is located between two hotels, Le Reve Hotel & Spa, a small boutique hotel, and the Azul Fives Resort.
 However, the beach is usually quiet.
-Most of the guest of the resort stay in one of their several pools.
+Most of the guests of the resort stay in one of their several pools.

 How to get to Playa Xcalacoco from Playa del Carmen?

 There is no public transportation, so you need to drive, but please note parking is very limited.
-Xcalacoco Beach therefore is perfect for all the people vacationing/living in the gated communities nearby like Lol Tun, Privanza del Mar or Lol Ka Tun.
+Xcalacoco Beach, therefore, is perfect for all the people vacationing/living in the gated communities nearby like Lol Tun, Privanza del Mar, or Lol Ka Tun or El Cielo.
 With a bike, you need at the most 7 minutes to the beach.
-On your way stop at the convenience store called OxxO that sells everything you need for a beach day, including cold beer.
+On your way stop at the convenience store called OxxO that sells everything you need for a beach day, including cold beer and water.

 Driving Instructions to Xcalacoco Beach Playa del Carmen